garethjohnsdesign/jamalbenmiloud.com/index.md

     * How can your marketing become a long term business asset that grows in value?
 speaking-brands: Some of the case studies include
 speaking-extra: For additional or customizable presentations, please contact us
+speaking-video: 210948597
 clients-title: Hear what people are saying
 clients-text:
 clients-clients:
-- quote: Great balance of insights and case studies
+- quote: Leaving with a huge dose of ideas and inspiration
+  event: Emerce Netherlands 2015
+- quote: Set the benchmark for the rest of the conference
   event: Marketing Technologist Forum 2016
 - quote: Has made me question how we currently market — centrally and locally
   event: The Digital Marketing Forum 2017
-- quote: Set the benchmark for the rest of the conference
+- quote: Great balance of insights and case studies
   event: Marketing Technologist Forum 2016
-- quote: Leaving with a huge dose of ideas and inspiration
-  event: Emerce Netherlands 2015
 - quote: Excellent case studies to show innovation within the industry
   event: The Marketing Forum UK 2016
 - quote: Perfectly pitched and the right level — loved his honesty